gavinlyonsrepo/TM1638plus/README.md

 1. Print an Hexadecimal number with or without leading zeros
 2. Print an decimal number with or without leading zeros
 3. Manually set segments to create custom patterns.
-4. Print a text string(dots are replaced and dot is turned on preceding digit), "abc.def" becomes "abcdef" with c decimal point segment switched on.
+4. Print a text string
 5. Read buttons status.
 User may have to debounce buttons depending on application.
 See [URL LINK](https://github.com/gavinlyonsrepo/Arduino_Clock_3) for debounce example(model1)
 6. Reset and init module functions.